jaeksoft/opensearchserver/src/doc/en/documentation/clients/php_client/autocompletion.md

 The autocompletion function uses a combination of Javascript / AJAX and PHP.

 A Javascript script must call a PHP script every time there is a change in the search input.
-One possible way to do this is using jQuery's UI autocomplete feature, with the `remote datasource` option activated.
+One way to do so is to use jQuery's UI autocomplete feature, with the `remote datasource` option activated.
 More information about this option can be found at http://jqueryui.com/autocomplete/#remote.

 The role of said PHP script is to call OpenSearchServer to get search suggestions, and return them to the Javascript script.
 In a typical use case these would be encoded in JSON.